T4-P21-II/.github/README.md

-# .github
+# T4-P21/II is just building.
-Description for T4-P21/II
+Come back soon to see our projects, for now we're just starting to build.